apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Paramount to Lay Off 800 Staffers as CEO Unveils Broad “Streamlining Costs” Effort**
+**Dow drops 400 points as hot inflation report sends Wall Street reeling: Live updates**

-You can read more about it [here](http://www.hollywoodreporter.com/business/business-news/paramount-layoffs-memo-staff-cuts-1235823470/).
+You can read more about it [here](https://www.cnbc.com/2024/02/12/stock-market-today-live-updates.html).

 ## Requirements
 - Python 3.8